ZetCode

 In this article we show how to work with maps in Golang.

-A map is an unordered collection of key/value pairs, where each key is unique.
-Maps are also called dictionaries, associative arrays, or hash tables.
-The size of the map (the number of key-value pairs) is determined with the len function.
+A map in Go is an unordered collection of key/value pairs where each key is unique.
+Maps provide efficient lookups, insertions, and deletions, making them an essential data structure for associative storage.
+Depending on the context, maps are also referred to as dictionaries, associative arrays, or hash tables.
+The number of key-value pairs in a map can be determined using the built-in len function.

-Maps are created with make function or with map literals.
+Maps are created using either the make function or map literals.
+The make function initializes an empty map:

 Go map init